faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 And there are two broker configs for these conditions:
 1. [broker.session.timeout.ms](https://kafka.apache.org/documentation/#brokerconfigs_broker.session.timeout.ms) -
    Remember the controller right ?
-So each time the broker fetches metadata, it informs controller that it is alive.
-If the time configured as the first config passed between two consecutive metadata fetches, the broker is not in-sync anymore.
+The simple brokers inform the controller that they are alive via heartbeat requests.
+If the time configured as this config passed between two consecutive heartbeat requests, the broker is not in-sync anymore.
 2. [replica.lag.time.max.ms](https://kafka.apache.org/documentation/#brokerconfigs_replica.lag.time.max.ms) -
    Each time the same broker fetches messages from specific topic partition's leader, and it got to the end of the log,